canalplus/rx-player/doc/architecture/index.md

                                                                         Buffers

-(1) The SourceBufferManager, SegmentPipelineManager and ABRManager are actually initialized by the Stream but are then mainly used by the Buffers.
+(1) The SourceBufferManager, SegmentPipelineManager and ABRManager are actually initialized by the Init but are then mainly used by the Buffers.
 ```